-Dollar stablecoins, such as USD Coin (USDC), have quickly become the preferred currency of NFT marketplaces and storefronts.
+Dollar-backed stablecoins such as USD Coin (USDC) have quickly become the preferred currency of NFT marketplaces and storefronts.
 These price-stable digital currencies offer a convenient funding source for NFT customers.

 The growing popularity of stablecoins in recent years stems from the ability of these coins to provide an alternative to the volatility associated with traditional cryptocurrencies.
 While that volatility has made such digital currencies attractive to speculators and investors, it is less attractive to consumers looking to use digital currency to fund purchases of goods or services.

 The stability that has powered the rapid growth of digital dollar stablecoins has proved attractive in the NFT sector.
-As a result, some of the most popular NFT platforms use digital dollars to facilitate trading.
+As a result, some of the most popular NFT platforms use dollar digital currency to facilitate trading.

-For instance, the popular NFT creators, Dapper, use Circle Payments to enable its customers to use dollar stablecoins.
+For instance, the popular NFT creators, Dapper Labs, use Circle Accounts to enable its customers to buy and sell NFTs using USDC.